jeshan/serverless-ghost/README.md

 - Access the blog at `https://${DomainName}`

 ## The details
 I expanded on the above in the [deployment.md](deployment.md) file.
 There are explanations, screenshots and documented issues there.
+Please read through it to make the most out of this project.

 # Licensing
 Custom code provided in this repository is released under the [Simplified BSD Licence](LICENCE).